Whenever I see Clam Chowder on a menu, I want to order it... but I don't. I'm always disappointed in the flavor or the clams are too chewy.

 The first thing I always recommend is to prep your ingredients.
 This will allow you to work quickly when making the Clam Chowder.
 The first step is to make the roux.

 Make the Roux.
-Turn the Ninja Foodi or Pressure Cooker on high sauté and put 6 Tbsp of butter into the inner pot.
+Turn the Ninja Foodi or Pressure Cooker on high sauté and put 6 tablespoon of butter into the inner pot.
 Allow to melt.
-Add 1/2 tsp sea salt & 1/2 tsp pepper.
+Add ½ teaspoon sea salt & ½ teaspoon pepper.

-Add 6 Tbsp of flour and stir to combine.
+Add 6 tablespoon of flour and stir to combine.
 Cook for 2-3 minutes to burn off the flour taste.
-If the roux is too thin and has a lot of shine from the butter, add in 1-2 Tbsp of flour and incorporate.
+If the roux is too thin and has a lot of shine from the butter, add in 1-2 tablespoon of flour and incorporate.
 The roux should have the consistency of a thick paste.

 The roux will be a very light tan color when it is done.
 Turn the Foodi off and remove the roux.
 We will add this in after the pressure cooking is complete.

-Add 2 Tbsp of butter to the inner pot and sauté onions, carrots, celery, and potatoes for about 1 -2 minutes.
+Add 2 tablespoon of butter to the inner pot and sauté onions, carrots, celery, and potatoes for about 1 -2 minutes.

-Add clam juice, water, liquid from drained clams, fresh thyme, bay leaf, 1/2 tsp salt, 1 1/2 Tbsp clam base and the roasted garlic.
+Add clam juice, water, liquid from drained clams, fresh thyme, bay leaf, ½ teaspoon salt, 1 ½ tablespoon clam base and the roasted garlic.
 If your garlic is still warm, you can press the bottom together and the individual cloves will pop out.
 If it has cooled, you will need to remove each clove and put into the chowder.
 Stir to combine.

 Place the pressure lid on and turn the valve to seal.
 Set the pressure to high for 2 minutes.
 When done cooking, immediate release the pressure.
 Open the lid and remove the bay leaf.